wavemotion-dave/NINTV-DS/README.md

 # NINTV-DS
-NINTV-DS is an Intellivision console emulator running on the DS/DSi.
+NINTV-DS (aka Nintellivision) is an Intellivision console emulator running on the DS/DSi.

 Install :
 ----------